 Individuals with a healthy BMI should aim to hit the daily recommended calories for them.
 If you have a high or low BMI, you may need to adjust the number of calories you consume.

-Another way of having a healthy and balanced diet is by planning your meals ahead.
+Another way of ensuring you are having a healthy and balanced diet is by planning your meals.
 Meal planning can really help you start improving your food choices.
-Taking the time to plan a healthy meal can help you avoid less healthful selections.
-Sometimes, people end up eating junk foods out of convenience, and because of lack of planning, they end up eating last-minute, readily available options.
+Taking the time to plan a healthy meal can help you avoid less healthy selections.
+Sometimes, people end up eating junk foods out of convenience, and because of a lack of planning, they end up eating last-minute, readily available options.

-Unfortunately, many people have a hard time figuring out their meals to get the results they want in regards to their health or body composition.
-If that’s the case, you should get personalized recommendations from a professional so you have a meal plan designed for your individual goals and needs.
+Unfortunately, many people have a hard time planning their meals to achieve the results they want for their health or body composition.
+If that’s the case, you should get personalized recommendations from a holistic professional so you have a meal plan designed for your individual goals and needs.
 Or you can get a meal delivery service that provides wholesome organic meals.

 To a Fitter Healthier You,